 In Lake District there is a tribute to one of the most famous children’s authors of all times.
 We are talking about Beatrix Potter.
 There are museums, exhibitions and attractions that explain the story of the writer and even a magical indoor recreation of her books and the famous characters, Peter Rabbit or Jemima Puddleduck amongst others at the World of Beatrix Potter.
 Spend some time at Wray castle, the grounds owned by her and the Peter Rabbit adventure, recently added.4.
 Cumbria for kids

 With lots of acres to explore, Cumbria has tons of fun for the little ones.
 Spend a day at some animal parks, farm parks and animal sanctuaries or maybe visit an aquarium when the rain does not allow much outdoor activity.
 Cumbria is plenty of water activities and let’s face it, water is fun!
 Any water activity will make your day.
 Indoor pools are also there to save the day in winter or rainy days.
 For some storytelling, theatre or puppet shows, you will find them in Grasmere Village, Keswick or Penrith.5.
 National Trust heritage

 The National Trust’s most important work is focused on the preservation of the central fell area and the major valley heads of the Lake District National Park.
 Many properties and lakes are owned by the trust.
 You can visit Fell Foot in Newby Bridge, the Acorn Bank in Temple Sowerby, where its seventeenth century walls shelter a fantastic comprehensive collection of culinary and medicinal plants.
 Take a guided walk around the grounds of Sizergh Castle or visit Top Hill, home to Beatrix Potter that she left to the trust with the proviso to keep it exactly as it was.

-Holidu collaborates with 22 different partners to give you a choice between 5600 properties we have in Cumbria.
+Holidu works with 27 different partners to offer you a choice between 3400 properties we have in Cumbria.